 The Governing Body, dedicated staff and supportive parents work together to ensure that the school’s high standards are maintained and that each child fulfils their potential whilst at the school, ensuring that they are well equipped to cope with the next stage of their education.

 I became a governor in November 2015 because I am a strong supporter of the school ethos of providing a caring and friendly environment where each pupil is able to achieve their full potential.
 I went to school in Taunton before doing a Degree in Engineering at University College London.
 I now work as a self-employed Programme Manager for companies across the Financial Services sector.

 After 10 years of playgroup/school fundraising and PTFA involvement, I felt it was time to leave the fun behind and take on a more serious role.
 Our school encourages each individual, both child and adult, to be the best person they can, in a safe learning environment.
 I became a govenor to have a part in the continuation of this ethos.

-I am a parent of three, all of whom attend the school, and also a qualified primary teacher and therefore have a valid and vested interest in education, children’s progress and their achievements at Curry Mallet Primary School.
-I have also been the Chair of the Committee for the feeder playgroup so have experience of working as part of a team.
+I am a parent of three, all of whom have attended the school and also a qualified primary teacher and therefore have a valid and vested interest in education, children’s progress and their achievements at Curry Mallet Primary School.

 I became a governor in April 2011 because I wanted to work with staff, fellow governors and parents to ensure that each pupil at the school is able to achieve their full potential; that children get the best possible learning environment in order for them to flourish and to ensure the school’s long-term success by continuing to maintain and raise the current high standards at the school so that it remains one of the top schools in Somerset.